Honing in on a topological zero-bias conductance peak: Results for the first setup

 For N$_{1}$-SF-N$_{2}$-$p$-wave superconductor junction using Eq.~\eqref{lod} we obtain,

 At zero energy ($\omega=0$), there is perfect Andreev reflection in the case of topological superconductor junction.
-Therefore $b_{12}=0$ in Eq.~\eqref{lmdop} and zero energy LMDOS vanishes in the left metallic region.
-In Fig.~4, zero-energy LMDOS is plotted as a function of position in both metallic and superconducting regions for (a) N$_{1}$-SF-N$_{2}$-$s$-wave superconductor junction and (b) N$_{1}$-SF-N$_{2}$-$p$-wave superconductor junction for parameters when both trivial and topological zero energy peaks appear in the conductance spectra.
-For N$_{1}$-SF-N$_{2}$-$s$-wave superconductor junction zero energy LMDOS shows a nice periodic oscillation in the normal metal region; however, for N$_{1}$-SF-N$_{2}$-$p$-wave superconductor junction LMDOS vanishes in the metallic region.
-The reason is that in N$_{1}$-SF-N$_{2}$-$p$-wave superconductor junction, there is perfect Andreev reflection at zero energy.
-Therefore, zero-energy LMDOS vanishes in the metallic region in the case of topological superconductors.
-In the superconducting region, zero-energy LMDOS show an oscillatory decay for trivial and topological superconductor junctions.
-However, in the topological superconductor, LMDOS exhibits a superposition of two different periodic oscillations to that seen in trivial superconductor junction where LMDOS exhibits no such superposition.
-Thus, via measuring LMDOS at zero energy, one can also distinguish between trivial zero energy conductance peak and topological zero energy conductance peak.
+Therefore {$b_{12}=b_{21}=0$} in Eq.~\eqref{lmdop} and zero energy LMDOS vanishes in the left metallic region.
+In {Fig.~4,} zero-energy LMDOS is plotted as a function of position in both metallic and superconducting regions for (a) N$_{1}$-SF-N$_{2}$-$s$-wave superconductor junction and (b) N$_{1}$-SF-N$_{2}$-$p$-wave superconductor junction for parameters when both trivial and topological zero energy peaks appear in the conductance spectra.